-Principles of Consolidation and Basis of Presentation-The accompanying consolidated financial statements include the accounts of the Company and its subsidiaries.
-All significant intercompany accounts and transactions have been eliminated.
-The Company consolidates those entities in which it owns greater than fifty percent of the entity's voting stock, with the exception of Verestar, Inc. (Verestar), as discussed in note 4.
+Principles of Consolidation and Basis of Presentation-The accompanying consolidated financial statements include the accounts of the Company and all intercompany accounts and transactions have been eliminated.
+The Company consolidates those entities in which it owns greater than fifty percent of the entity's voting stock, with the exception of Verestar, Inc. (Verestar), as discussed in note 16.

 Use of Estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results may differ from those estimates, and such differences could be material to the accompanying consolidated financial statements.
-The significant estimates in the accompanying consolidated financial statements include revenue recognition, impairment of long-lived assets (including goodwill), purchase price allocation, asset retirement obligations and valuation allowances related to deferred tax assets.
+The significant estimates in the accompanying consolidated financial statements include revenue recognition, stock-based compensation, impairment of long-lived assets (including goodwill), purchase price allocation, asset retirement obligations and valuation allowances related to deferred tax assets.

 Revenue Recognition-Rental and management revenues are recognized on a monthly basis under lease or management agreements when earned.
 Fixed escalation clauses present in non-cancelable lease agreements, excluding those tied to the Consumer Price Index (CPI) or other inflation-based indices, and other incentives present in lease agreements with the Company's customers are recognized on a straight-line basis over the terms of the applicable leases.
-Straight-line revenues for the years ended December 31, 2005, 2004 and 2003 approximated \$30,304,000, \$24,762,000 and \$22,944,000, respectively.
+Straight-line revenues for the years ended December 31, 2006, 2005 and 2004 approximated \$58.3 million, \$30.3 million and \$24.8 million, respectively.
+The Company's straight-line asset of approximately \$210.0 million and \$152.1 million is included in notes receivable and other long-term assets in the accompanying consolidated balance sheets as of December 31, 2006 and 2005, respectively.
 Amounts billed up-front for certain services provided in connection with the execution of lease agreements are initially deferred and recognized as revenue over the initial terms of the applicable leases.
 Amounts billed or received prior to being earned are deferred and reflected in unearned revenue in the accompanying consolidated balance sheets until such time as the earnings process is complete.